nodebeats/nodebeats/README.md

     * To generate deployment package the client app for production run the given command
         * npm run build:client:prod

-* To Run the server run the given command
-    * NODE_ENV=production npm start

 * To run client app in browser, type the following url
     * http://localhost:3000